-Liverpool reach Nunez agreement with Benfica
+Liverpool agree deal to sign Benfica striker Nunez

 Liverpool have reached a deal with Benfica to sign Uruguay striker Darwin Nunez, the Portuguese club have confirmed.

-Benfica say a fee of 75m euros (£64m), rising to a potential 100m (£85m) euros with add-ons, has been agreed.
+Benfica say a fee of 75m euros (£64m), rising to a potential 100m euros (£85m) with add-ons, has been agreed.

 Nunez, 22, scored 34 times in 41 appearances across all competitions for Benfica last season.